caffeina-core/core/README.md

 [![Coverage Status](https://coveralls.io/repos/CaffeinaLab/core/badge.svg)](https://coveralls.io/r/CaffeinaLab/core)

-> Core is a collection of components for rapid application development.
+> Core is a platform, a collection of components for rapid application development.
 It doesn't make decisions for you; it gives you tools to build your own solutions.

 ## Installation